 Brace yourselves, employers: March Madness is upon us.
 Thursday, March 20, is the first full day of the 2014 National Collegiate Athletic Association (NCAA) Men’s Division I Basketball Championship Tournament games, and the tourney does not conclude until the Championship Game on Monday, April 7, in Arlington, Texas.
 During the tournament’s three weeks, the United States economy will lose an estimated $1.2 billion in productivity as employees watch early round games, participate in office pools, and discuss the outcomes with co-workers.
-(Fantasy sports activity in the work place has become an even more widespread issue, as Goldberg Segalla’s Seth L. Laver and Michael P. Luongo explained in an article titled “Fantasy Sports: A Real Game-Changer for Employers.”)

 The impact of March Madness is widespread.
 Challenger, Gray & Christmas estimate that 50 million Americans are expected to participate in office pools.
 During the first week of last year’s tournament alone, 6.8 million unique visitors watched online streams, and similar figures in 2014 could amount to more than $660 million in lost wages.

 Many employers have abandoned all attempts to prohibit office pools and allow them to take place in the name of “morale.”
 While participation in a joint experience such as the NCAA Division I Men’s Basketball Tournament may have the effect of bringing employees together, there are still several legal implications that employers should consider: